Bigg Boss 11’s Akash Dadlani Is Back With ‘Bang Bang’ & Shilpa Shinde Is The First One To Watch It!

 A post shared by Akash Dadlani (@iacashdadlani) on Jun 12, 2018 at 10:52pm PDT

-Apart from Shilpa and Sapna, his inmates Hiten Tejwani and Mehajabi Siddiqui wished Akash Dadlani for his first album.
+Apart from Shilpa and Sapna, his inmates Hiten Tejwani, Priyank Sharma and Mehajabi Siddiqui wished Akash Dadlani for his first album.

 Well, we are waiting for the song, what about you?
 Hit the comment box to share your views.